Expert Speakers & Panelists

 Shuting Pomerleau

-Shuting PomerleauDirector of Energy and Environmental Policy at the American Action Forum
+Shuting PomerleauDirector of Energy and Environmental Policy - American Action Forum

 Shuting’s work focuses on energy and environmental policy analysis.
 Research topics include carbon border adjustments, carbon taxation, climate and trade, the latest developments in energy markets, and electricity markets.
 Her work has been featured in a wide range of outlets including Bloomberg, Financial Times, and TIME.
 She has also spoken at many public conferences and events.